-The analysis is based on a variety of sources of information collected during a series of fieldworks over the last decade until December 2017.
-Semi-structured interviews were conducted with a wide range of stakeholders, including senior managers and operational staff of the TRA, revenue officers in the municipalities, elected councilors in the municipalities, staff of the decentralisation support programme in the Prime Minister's Office - Regional Administration and Local Government (PMO-RALG), representatives of the Association of Local Government Authorities in Tanzania (ALAT), staff of development agencies involved in support to the decentralisation programme, tax consultants and property owners.
+programme in the Prime Minister's Office - Regional Administration and Local Government (PMO-RALG), representatives of the Association of Local Government Authorities in Tanzania (ALAT), staff of development agencies involved in support to the decentralisation programme, tax consultants and property owners.
+Based on long-term interaction with officials in the above-mentioned agencies, the interviews focused on the background and objectives of the property tax reforms, working relations between the central and local government revenue administrations, technical and administrative challenges and innovations, and changes over time with respect to revenue enhancement and implementation of the reforms.
 The interviews were conducted off the record and names of interviewees or any other details that might reveal their identity are therefore circumvented.
 In addition, we have reviewed relevant tax legislation and regulations, budget speeches, reports and data on PT from the municipalities and the TRA, reports commissioned by development agencies, research papers on PT in Tanzania over the last decade, and newspaper articles.